ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

  <img style="width: 70%; height: 70%" src="{{ site.url }}/images/normal_dist/unit_box.png" alt="Convolution of unit box function with itself">
 </p>

-Αny distribution with finite variance given some time and convolution will morph into a Gaussian.
+Ok so convolving a unit box function with itself, which is similar to throwing dice and assuming their sums, led us to a Gaussian distribution.
+Does this have to do with the unit box?
+No! Αny distribution with a finite variance will morph into a Gaussian, given some time and repeated convolutions.
+In the following examples, we start with some quite noisy initial distributions and convolve them repeatedly with themselves.
+As you see the result is again a normal distribution!

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/normal_dist/conv_1.png" alt="Convolution with itself">